openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 Cancelling a pending operation
 ------------------------------

-A pending operation is still active, so it can be cancelled the same way as an in-progress one, from the admin cancel button or the REST cancel endpoint.
-Cancelling stops the retry loop and moves the operation to ``cancelled``.
+A pending operation is still active, so you can cancel it from the admin or the REST API.
+Cancelling stops future retries and moves the operation to ``cancelled``.

 A pending operation cannot be *deleted* until it reaches a terminal state (see :ref:`deleting_upgrade_operations`).

 Notifications
 -------------

-Three notifications keep operators informed about long-running persistent
-upgrades:
+OpenWISP notifies the organization's administrators and superusers about long-running or completed mass upgrades:

 - a **reminder** fires when a persistent batch still has pending children after the configured cadence has elapsed, and